JenyaCherny/RainbowPlant/README.md

 Each inventory line has 3 options: `Edit`, `Update`, `Delete`.
 On the top of the page, there is an option to `Create` a new inventory item.

 ### Feature requirements implemented in this project:
+1. Made a CRUD MVC application.
-1. Implement a regular expression (regex).
+2. Implement a regular expression (regex).
 I implemented a regex to validate Unit Price field to insure there are only 2 decimal places.
-2. Made a CRUD MVC application.
-3. Add comments to your code explaining how you're using at least 2 of the solid principles (still working to add)

-And most likely I will add unit tests.
+3. Implemented async await.
+4. Implemented EF (with 1 table)

+### Usage:
+1. Clone the repo on your machine
+2. Fetch NuGet packages.
+3. Run the project

+### System requirements:
+Visual Studio 2022, .NET 7.0
+If you cannot run the project and receive an exception at launch, you need to add "Database.EnsureCreated()" method inside PlantContext constructor and then it should run with no problems.